Global network's nuclear sensors in Russia went offline after mystery blast

-VIENNA (Reuters) - The operator of a global network of radioactivity sensors said on Monday its two Russian sites closest to a mysterious explosion on Aug.
-8 went offline two days after the blast, raising concern about possible tampering by Russia.
+VIENNA (Reuters) - The operator of a global network of radioactive-particle sensors said on Monday its two Russian sites closest to a mysterious explosion went offline days after the blast, soon followed by two more, fuelling suspicions that Russia tampered with them.

-The Russian Defense Ministry, which operates the two stations, did not immediately reply to a request for comment.
+The Russian Defence Ministry, which operates the two stations, did not immediately reply to a request for comment.

-Russia’s state nuclear agency Rosatom has acknowledged that nuclear workers were killed in the explosion, which occurred during a rocket engine test near the White Sea in far northern Russia.
+Russia’s state nuclear agency, Rosatom, has acknowledged that nuclear workers were killed in the explosion on Aug.
+8, which occurred during a rocket engine test near the White Sea in far northern Russia.

 The explosion also caused a spike in radiation in a nearby city and prompted a local run on iodine, which is used to reduce the effects of radiation exposure.